learn-co-students/module-2-code-challenge-round-2-nyc01-seng-f-module-2-code-challenge---vendors-and-sweets-1601647459/README.md

 - the price is not blank
 - the price is not a negative number

 Add error handling to the `VendorSweet` create action.
-If the VendorSweet is *not* valid, the form should show the validation error messages.
+If the VendorSweet is *not* valid, the form should show the validation error messages. all of these done

 ### 8. Advanced: VendorSweet Validation